Book This Trip

 About Gokyo Lakes

 Gokyo has many lakes; the third lake is so glorious and tremendous.
 You are staying overnight beside the lake.
-Many lodges are well-managed.
-It is made of white-snow mountains and glaciers.
-The first lake is tiny, the second is quite bigger, and the third is amazing.
+Many lodges are well managed.
+It is made of snow-white mountains and glaciers.
+The first lake is tiny, the second is quite a bit bigger, and the third is amazing.
 The fourth and fifth lakes are a bit far from your lodge; each lake is an hour apart.
 Visit all of them easily.

-It is an open and splendid viewpoint in the Everest region trekking, and we recommend that you visit early in the morning at sunrise.
+It is an open and splendid viewpoint in the Everest region trek, and we recommend that you visit early in the morning at sunrise.
 It takes from your lodge approximately 2 hours, steadily ascending uphill.
-You will see wow views of white snow crystal-clear mountains, including Mt.
-Everest (8848m), Lhotse (8516m), Makalu (8463m), Cho Oyu (8201m), and many more peaks.
-You will see the huge glacier of Ngozumpa, which is in front of lakes.
-Furthermore, you will get to the top, but you will enjoy it so much while you are there.
+You will see wow views of white snow and crystal-clear mountains, including Mt.
+Everest (8848 m), Lhotse (8516 m), Makalu (8463 m), Cho Oyu (8201 m), and many more peaks.
+You will see the huge glacier of Ngozumpa, which is in front of the lakes.
+Furthermore, you will get to the top, and you will enjoy it so much while you are there.

 Gokyo Valley